flengyel/Zettel/README.md

 The Zettel body begins an H1 header.
 In my system, the H1 header is the value of the `title:` YAML variable minus the unique, immutable ID; however, this choice is optional.
 Titles aren't immutable, unlike IDs.
 The Zettel body ends immediately before the **SEE ALSO** section below.

-## Customization notes

-_Adjust the template to fit your note-taking style.
-For instance, place the immutable ID wherever you prefer._

 ## Definitions

 ### Reference Element Types